-Vesting Scales Measure Performance Level Vesting % rTSR Below the 50th percentile 0% At the 50 th percentile 50% Between the 50 th and 75 th percentiles Pro rata vesting on a straight-line basis At or above the 75 th percentile 100% ROIC Below 11.5% Nil At 11.5% 50% Between 11.5% and 12.0% Pro rata vesting on a straight-line basis At and above 12.0% 100% Amendments terms and c onditions of the LTI.
-This includes v es, the Board retains the discretion to vary the varying the number of Performance Rights or entitled upon a reorganisation of the capital of Other terms of twelve m Performance Rights cannot be sold for a period fied the performance hurdles.
-Performance hedged.
-Cessation of employment ormance Rights are subject to the poor the full performance period of 3 years. performance rights will au hurdles are achieved.
-If the partici number of months completed may vest if the pant is not a "good leaver", any unvested cessation of employment, subject to any and absolute discretion.
-Clawback Where, in the e opinion of the Board, the participa ant: acts t fraudulently, or dishonestly; ly breaches their duties to the Grou signif is responsible for material financial misstatements, major negligence, significant legal, regulatory and/or policy non-compliance, or a significant harmful act: the Board may, at its sole and absolute discretion, deem some or all of the unvested, or vested but unconverted, performance rights granted to that participant to be forfeited and to have lapsed.
-Under specific circumstances any vested equity can be clawed back from the participant.
+Vesting Scales MEASURE PERFORMANCE LEVEL VESTING % rTSR Below the 50th percentile 0% At the 50th percentile 50% Between the 50th and 75th percentiles Pro rata vesting on a straight-line basis At or above the 75th percentile Arcentile 0% Intile 50% Intile 50% Intile 50% Intile 100% Intile ROIC Below 11.5% Nil At 11.5% 50% Between 11.5% and 12.0% 9 At and above 12.0% 100% Amendments the terms an Rights or the To the extent permitted by the ASX Listing Rules, the Board retains the discretion to vary the terms and conditions of the LTI.
+This includes varying the number of Performance Rights or the number of shares to which a participant is entitled upon a reorganisation of the capital of Bapcor.
+Other terms period of twe e performance hurdles.
+Cessation of employment The LTI Performance Rights are subject to the participant being employed (or contracted) for the full performance period of 3 years. if the perform unvested rig cipant is a "good leaver", the prorate number of months completed may vest brmance hurdles are achieved.
+If the participant is not a "good leaver", any ights will automatically lapse on the date of the cessation of employment, any determination otherwise by the Board in its sole and absolute discretion.
+Clawback Where, in the e opinion of the Board, the participant: acts fraud dulently, or dishonestly; wilfully br reaches their duties to the Group; or • sible for material financial misstatements, majo ulatory and/or policy non-compliance, or a signi 3 3 .
+3 or vested but Board may, at its sole and absolute discretion, deem some or all of the unvested, ed but unconverted, performance rights granted to that participant to be forfeited have lapsed.
+Under specific circumstances any vested equity can be clawed back the participant

-5.7 FY21Long-term incentive plan outcomes
+5.7 FY21 Long-term incentive plan outcomes